usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.
 3. In the "Partition" box, you can type in "usatlas" or "shared".
 Compare to "usatlas", "shared" may give you a quicker access but you may face preemption.
 If you have been told that you can use other SLURM partitions, please type at here.
 4. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
 Note that your Jupyter work runs as a SLURM job.
 So choose only what you need to ensure speedy launching of your job.

+In addition to using this portal, it is also possible to directly run Jupyter on SLAC batch nodes (see [secton below](#an-alternative-way-to-start-a-jupyter-environment-at-slac))

 ## Run your own Jupyter environment